 The PGT protects the legal interests of minors by reviewing proposed settlements of claims for unliquidated damages brought on their behalf.
-The settlements relate to a variety of claims such as the wrongful death of a parent or guardian and those arising from medical malpractice or motor vehicle accidents.
-These reviews help ensure that the settlements are reasonable and in the best interests of the minors.
+The settlements relate to a variety of claims such as the wrongful death of a parent or guardian, medical malpractice or motor vehicle accidents.
+These reviews